The Higher Apprenticeship program is an alternative career pathway for those who do not wish to go down the university route. To apply, individuals:

 1. Apply online and complete the application form (Guess what?
 You don’t need a CV)

-2. Complete an online aptitude test
+2. Complete an online assessment

 3. Undertake a digital interview

 4. Attend an immersive assessment day

 Once you complete the process, offers will be issued from your local recruiter.

 What’s new?
 This year we have an exciting online assessment tool for you.
 You’ll play a series of engaging and fun online games that’ll assess cognitive, behavioural and emotional traits, giving us a little more insight into you as a person and where you’ll thrive the most in our business.
 After you’ve completed it you’ll also receive a traits report so you can learn more about yourself as well.